 Areas of Practice

-With dozens of appearances in the British Columbia Court of Appeal, and over 25 reported decisions in the last 10 years, John Alexander has a wealth of expertise and experience in appellate practice and trial work.
+With 50+ appearances in the British Columbia Court of Appeal, and numerous reported decisions involving development and land law over the last 30 years, John Alexander has a wealth of expertise and experience in appellate practice and trial work.

-John’s primary subject area is in land use law, local government (municipal) litigation, survey, expropriation, and solutions to complex land title and ownership problems.
+John’s primary subject area is in land use law, local government (municipal) litigation, survey, and solutions to complex land title and ownership problems.
 He has appeared at all levels of the courts in Canada, and in front of many tribunals.
-John has also acted as an arbitrator and is experienced in mediation and arbitration work.

-Clients include landowners, developers, public interest groups, government agencies, societies, not-for-profit organizations from across the province and, on the odd occasion, government agencies.
-Much of John’s work is referrals from other law firms looking to access his specialized expertise in dealing with local government and land disputes.
+Previous clients have included landowners, developers, public interest groups, societies, not-for-profit organizations from across the province and, on the odd occasion, government agencies.

 Work History and Education